§ 210. Annual consumer guide of health insurers, and entities

 (1) The number of grievances filed pursuant to section forty-four

-chapter and the number of such grievances in which an adverse
+number of such grievances in which an adverse determination of the

-(2) The number of appeals to utilization review determinations which
+(3) The number of appeals to utilization review determinations that

-were filed pursuant to article forty-nine of the public health law or
+were filed pursuant to section forty-nine hundred four of the public

-which were reversed versus the number of such determinations which were
+part versus the number of such determinations that were upheld.

 (c) Beginning September first, nineteen hundred ninety-nine and